suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 By writing complex queries over and over, I was implicitly learning another skill: translating data processing needs into a formal query, not unlike SQL.
 The first time I came across Google Bigquery, I wasn't as dumbfounded as I was years earlier when I encountered Apps Script.
-To my surprise, switching from the tabs of a spreadsheet to the tables of a Bigquery database went smoother  than expected When tasked with designing a query to extract bipartite graphs from a large dataset of social media interactions with news posts, the ways in which  SQL allows you to name and split more complex queries into simpler subqueries felt like an immediate improvement over its tab based alternativenl
+To my surprise, switching from the tabs of a spreadsheet to the tables of a Bigquery database went smoother  than expected When tasked with designing a query to extract bipartite graphs from a large dataset of social media interactions with news posts, the ways in which  SQL allows you to name and split more complex queries into simpler subqueries the generate datatables felt like an immediate improvement over its tab-based counterpart.

 #### From note to notebook

 #### From window to class
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQ5MzI2NTA2LC01MjE2MjE1NTYsLTU1Nz
+eyJoaXN0b3J5IjpbLTE1MzQ2NzI2NTEsLTUyMTYyMTU1NiwtNT
-QyODgzNywtMTQzMjUzMDMyOSwtNTAxMDg3NTgyLC0yMDI3ODY4
+U3NDI4ODM3LC0xNDMyNTMwMzI5LC01MDEwODc1ODIsLTIwMjc4
-Nzk5LDU4MTIwNjcxOSwtOTcwNzQzODg4LDE1MTE1MzY2NzZdfQ
+Njg3OTksNTgxMjA2NzE5LC05NzA3NDM4ODgsMTUxMTUzNjY3Nl
-==
+19
 -->